lgiordani/cabook/manuscript/part_0_introduction/chapter_02_about_the_book.md

 So this book is a way to say thanks to everybody gave part of their time for free to write blog posts, free books, software, and to organise conferences, groups, meetups.
 This is why I teach people at conferences, this is why I write a technical blog, this is why I created this book for free.

 That said, if you want to acknowledge the effort with money, feel free.
 Anyone who publishes a book or travels to conferences is incurring expenses, and any help is welcome.
 However the best thing you can do is to become part of this process of shared knowledge; experiment, learn and share what you learn.

+## Submitting issues or patches

+This book is not a collaborative effort.
+It is the product of my work, and it expresses my personal view on some topics, and also follows my way of teaching.
+Both can be definitely improved, and they might also be wrong, so I am open to suggestions, and I will gladly receive any report about mistakes or any request for clarifications.
+Feel free to use the GitHub Issues of the [book repository](https://github.com/lgiordani/cabook/issues) TODO (check the URL) or of the projects presented in the book.
+I will answer or fix issues as soon as possible, and if needed I will publish a new version of the book with the correction.
+Thanks!